caleqw2/Scale-Finder/DEVELOPMENT.md

 chord symbols with Scales.

 4/23 - Finished writing the backend.
 My program can now generate scales from a series of chord changes.

+4/24 - Drew a piano and am able to highlight notes on it.
+Will begin work on UI after I clean up my code.